dcooney/ajax-load-more/README.txt

 == Changelog ==

+= 3.1.0 - May 30, 2017 =

+* UPGRADE NOTICE - Ajax Load More has changed the directory from which the core CSS and JS are loaded.
+Core CSS and JS is now loaded from the  `/ajax-load-more/core/dist/` directory - you may need to clear your browser and site cache after update.
+* NEW - Adding built-in support for [Masonry](https://connekthq.com/plugins/ajax-load-more/examples/masonry/).
+Set `transition="masonry" masonry_selector=".{selector_name}"` in your shortcode to enable a custom Masonry callback and automatically enqueue Masonry and ImagesLoaded from core WordPress.
+* NEW - Adding built-in support progress bar loaders using [Pace.js](https://connekthq.com/plugins/ajax-load-more/examples/progress-bar/).
+* UPDATE - Core ALM CSS and JS is now loaded from `core/dist/` directory.
+* UPDATE - Added `modules`, `libs` and `vendor` directories to `core/js/` for splitting of JS files.
+* UPDATE - Added gulp config for compiling Ajax Load More JS and Sass locally.
+* FIX - Fixed issues with shortcode building providing incorrect values.

+= 3.0.1 - May 22, 2017 =

+* NEW - Added support for caching single posts with the Previous Post and Cache add-ons.
+* NEW - Adding support for Advanced Custom Fields extension for Gallery and Flexible Content field types.
+* UPDATE - Updating cache-path parameter to allow for easier caching while ajax filtering.
+* FIX - Fixed PHP warning in ALM_SHORTCODE class for undefined $post->ID on taxonomy archive pages.

+= 3.0 - May 4, 2017 =

+* NEW - Added required functionality for new [Advanced Custom Fields extension](https://connekthq.com/plugins/ajax-load-more/extensions/advanced-custom-fields/)
+* NEW - New interface for displaying Theme Repeater Templates inside template admin.
+* NEW - Added new `.alm-loading` class to `#ajax-load-more` container while content is loading.
+This class will allow for added transition states without needing to bake into core.
+* NEW - Adding `post__in` to `orderby` param in shortcode builder
+* NEW - Added new `data-post-id` attribute to ALM container to get current post ID.
+* NEW - Add Extensions page to ALM admin for installs extensions with a single click.
+* Updated - Added support for > 4 meta_query queries.
+* Updated - Updated cache directory path to reside in `uploads/alm-cache` directory vs ALM cache directory.
+* Updated - Updated styling (font size and family) on Load More button.
+* FIX - JS error when using multiple filters in Safari (Missing closing `]` bracket on data attribute).
+* FIX - Missing quote in shortcode builder when using call to actions and theme repater add-ons.
+* UPDATE - Various UI and UX enhancements.

+= 2.14.1 - March 24, 2017 =

+* NEW - Adding built in support for sticky posts (sticky_posts="true").
+* NEW - Added new alm_js_dependencies filter for removing jQuery dependency.
+* NEW - New alm_enqueue_external_scripts action for loading external JS files.
+* NEW - Adding support for paging + comments add-on.
+* FIX - Fixed issue with some addons not appearing in Shortcode Builder.
+* UPDATE - Various UI Updates and enhancements.

+= 2.14.0 - February 14, 2017 =

+* NEW - Adding functionality for Next Page add-on (https://connekthq.com/plugins/ajax-load-more/add-ons/next-page/).
+* NEW - Added support for SEO add-on to be integrated with default WP search page.
+* NEW - Added support for Paging + Preloaded + SEO to be used on a single instance.
+* NEW - Added functions for triggering callbacks to various addons on load complete.
+* UPDATE - Various UI tweaks
+* UPDATE - Improving core JS functions and methods

+= 2.13.1 - December 5, 2016 =

+* NEW - Adding support for multiple instances of filtering.
+* NEW - Adding caching support for initial requests if page > 1. e.g. /page/10/ will now be cached and served to visitors as page-1-10.html
+* NEW - Added new filter for creating and listing custom layouts within repeater template admin (docs coming soon).
+* Update - Adding Post Type 'any' to shortcode builder.
+* Update - Updating max_pages parameter to be '0' as the plugin default.
+* Update - Various UI updates and enhancements.
+* FIX - Updated post_status parameter to support inherit for attachments.
+* FIX - Undefined variables in Shortcode Builder pop up.
+* FIX - Shortcode Builder UI and copy updates.
+* FIX - JS error on Examples page within plugin.
+* FIX - JS errors on with ALM Cache admin page.
+* FIX - Support for preserving querystring parameters in Previous Post add-on.

 = 2.13.0.1 - November 10, 2016 =

 * FIX - almEmpty() callback function not firing because of updated return value of empty query.
 * FIX - almdebug() filter causing 'Missing argument 2 for apply_filters()' error for some users.
 * FIX - Shortcode builder UI heading update.

 = 2.13.0 - November 6, 2016 =